zej97/zej97.github.io/docs/time_series/times_net.md

 \end{align*}
 $$

-> Since the variations within and between periods are already involved in multiple highly-structured 2D tensors, TimesBlock can fully capture multi-scale temporal 2D-variations simultaneously.
-Thus, TimesNet can achieve a more effective representation learning than directly from 1D time series.
+Given that the variations within and between periods are already encompassed in multiple highly-structured 2D tensors, the TimesBlock module is capable of capturing multi-scale temporal 2D variations simultaneously.
+As a result, TimesNet can accomplish more effective representation learning compared to learning directly from 1D time series.

-All these advantages benefit from FFT.